 You close the door to the bar behind you, feeling kind of excited about the idea of using a spirit board with Celeste after your shift.
 You don't bring it up with her however, as you don't want her to know how excited you really are.
 You don't want her to think you're a dork.

-The shift passes as normal, you wash many glasses and Celeste prepares many drinks.
+The shift passes as normal, Celeste prepares many drinks and you wash many glasses.
 About half an hour before closing a young man enters the bar and sits right in front of Celeste.
 Your station faces away from the bar, so you can't see him, but you hear him occassionally chat to Celeste as she continues to serve other customers.
 His voice sounds familiar, but you can't place it.

 (note: this Social Link plays out slightly differently depending on if you also work at the convenience store.
 I've written this link with the idea that you are, and that you've completed at least the first Social Link associated with working there.)